kubeflow/website/content/en/docs/started/workstation/getting-started-multipass.md

 ## Introduction

-This document outlines the steps that you can take to get your local installation of Kubeflow running on top of [Microk8s](https://microk8s.io/), a small enterprise Kubernetes cluster.
+This guide will show you how to deploy Kubeflow using [Microk8s](https://microk8s.io/) - a small enterprise Kubernetes cluster.
 Microk8s is now available on Windows, macOS and any Linux distribution that supports `snaps`.
 You can download it on the [Microk8s](https://microk8s.io/) website.

 Alternatively, to deploy Kubeflow within a displosable Linux virtual machine, you can install Microk8s on a Linux appliance using [Multipass](https://multipass.run/) on Windows or macOS.